-Are you still there?
 Getting a little dizzy after all that slow cooked meat, cabbage and mashed potatoes?
-Oh hey, perhaps you are looking for a vegetarian St Patrick’s Day main dish!
-Then I got some good news for you: check out this vegetarian cottage pie by Traci who’s behind the lovely recipe website called Vanilla and Bean.
+Perhaps you are looking for a vegetarian St Patrick’s Day recipes!
+Then I got good news for you: check this vegetarian cottage pie by Traci who is behind the lovely recipe website called Vanilla and Bean.

 Oh and this recipe also has vegan and gluten free options!
 Told you Traci got you covered.

-So what’s in that vegetarian cottage pie filling then, I can hear you ask.
+So what is in that vegetarian cottage pie filling then, I can hear you ask.
 Let me take a quick look for you here: so we got French lentils, wild mushrooms, dried mushrooms, onion, parsnip, celery and carrots.
 Wow, I love the idea of adding parsnips to this pie!

 A lovely recipe, Traci!

 12) Beer & Cheese Soup

-Love beer and cheese soup?
-Have you ever tasted it before?
-Maybe you have even prepared beer and cheese soup before?
+Have you ever tasted beer and cheese soup?
+Maybe you have even prepared a beer and cheese soup before?
 Well I love a good beer and cheese soup.
-Especially when it’s a bit cold outside because it makes a lovely warm and filling lunch soup.
+Especially when it s cold outside because it makes a lovely warm and filling lunch soup.

-So here’s my personal recipe for beer and cheese soup with carrots, celery, onion, mustard, Guinness beer and cheddar cheese.
+So here is my personal recipe for beer and cheese soup with carrots, celery, onion, mustard, Guinness beer and cheddar cheese.
 Believe me, this beer and cheese soup is very easy to make.